 Island Help Message: In a "Weird Newscasters", Ryan played a man stranded on a desert island, and mimed doing this when a plane came overhead.
 Amusingly, he first wrote "Hep" but then added an "L" in there.

 One game of Props in the UK version involved a V-shaped prop, prompting Ryan to suggest spelling out "Very Much Help Is Needed" instead.

 Is This Thing On?: During a game of "Hats", Greg had a bunny mask on and said, "I'm not into protection."
 The audience barely reacted, and Drew suggested he do it again because they probably didn't hear him.
 Greg then delivered a hilarious retort: "Oh could no one hear me?
 Maybe it's because of this (bleep)ing mask I'm wearing."

-"Newsflash" frequently opens with the people who aren't going to be standing in front of the screen (so, usually the ones who aren't Colin) swapping off-colour jokes, discussing embarrassing personal problems, or flirting, before "realising" the camera is rolling.
+"Newsflash" frequently opens with the people who aren't going to be standing in front of the screen (so, usually the ones who aren't Colin) swapping off-color jokes, discussing embarrassing personal problems, or flirting, before "realizing" the camera is rolling.